August on our nature reserves

 Spoonbill (Credit: Robin Orrow)

-Reserves Officer Robert Morgan shares his August musings, and reports on rare sights from the broads and the North Norfolk coast.
+Reserves Officer Robert Morgan shares his August musings, and reports on rare sights from the Broads and the North Norfolk coast.

 A hot August ensured the summer holidays weren’t the wash-out that June and July proved to be.
 Much hotter weather, it seems, is a common feature of September now, with the North Sea reaching record temperatures at this time of year.
 A quick dip at Winterton Beach was not the refreshing experience I anticipated, it was as warm as bathwater!
 Well almost.
 September, for me, is a rather tired month.
 Grass stems are dead and bent double with their heavy payload.
 Meadow flowers are waning, with ragwort stripped of their leaves by the gold and black banded cinnabar caterpillars.